misken/hillmaker/docs/hm_design.rst

 Easy to read in a pickle file containing a pandas DataFrame
 - how does this work across Python versions (both major and minor)?
+- perhaps too Python specific and remember reading some "bad" things about pickle format

 Excel
 -----